Logo

 Dynamic Text Replacement

-Dynamic Text Replacement (DTR) is a feature that passes values (query parameters) from the URL address to any element on the page.
+Dynamic text replacement (DTR) is a feature that send values (query parameters) from the URL address to any element on the page.
 It comes in handy to personalize content, for example, for ad campaigns.

 A query parameter is a piece of additional data in the URL address that is transferred to the website.
 These parameters can be used for different goals, such as to track results of an ad campaign or to serve more personalized content to your visitors.

-Query parameters always come in the URL address after the ? character, for example:
+Query parameters are always found in the URL address after the ? character:

 https://yourdomain.com?name=James